paranedagarcia/Azure-SQL/README.md

 ## Triggers
 **trg_upsertclient**

-We have two separated tables (do not ask why). 'prospect' and 'clients' with some common fields, and the aims is that clients contents all information from both tables.
+We have two separate tables (don't ask why) 'prospect' and 'customers' with some common fields, and the goal is to have customers contain all the information from both tables.